-5.3 While the EIB is committed to a policy of presumption of disclosure and transparency, it also has a duty to respect confidentiality in compliance with European Union laws, including the obligation not to disclose information of the kind covered by the obligation of professional secrecy in accordance with Article 339 TFEU, as well as legislation to protect personal data.
-National regulations and banking sector standards covering business contracts and market activity may also apply to the EIB.
-There are therefore certain limitsconstraints on the disclosure of information/documents.
+5.3 While the EIB is committed to a policy of presumption of disclosure and transparency, it also has a duty to respect confidentiality in compliance with European_EU_laws, including_the obligation not to disclose information of the kind covered by the obligation of professional secrecy in accordance with Article 339 TFEU, as well as legislation to protect personal data.
+National regulations and banking sector standards covering business contracts and market activity may also applyto the EIB.
+There are therefore certain limits on the disclosure of information/documents.